BrianGardnerAtl/website/_drafts/setup_and_text.md

 layout: post
 title: "Becoming a Composer"
-post-excerpt: "Dive into the world of composable views and learn how to setup a project with Jeptack Compose and implement a copy-cat Tweet view."
+post-excerpt: "Dive into the world of composable views and learn how to setup a project with Jeptack Compose and start implementing a copy-cat Tweet view."
 ---

 # Becoming a Composer